jaytimm/american-political-data-and-r/README.md

                             stringsAsFactors=FALSE)
 ```

-> Table C15002: *SEX BY EDUCATIONAL ATTAINMENT FOR THE POPULATION 25 YEARS AND OVER*.
+> Table C15002: *Sex by educational attainment for the population 25 years and over*.
 Data disaggregated by race & ethncity can be accessed via suffixes A-I. The table above crosses suffix to subgroup classification.

 ``` r
 search_vars <- var_list[grepl('C1500', var_list$name),]